-In presenting the Emergency Appeals to the donor community, to partners and the public, the ICRC seeks to highlight the numerous and diverse ways in which armed conflict and other situations of violence affect the lives of millions of people worldwide.
+The 2013 Emergency Appeals seek to highlight the numerous and diverse ways in which armed conflict and other situations of violence affect the lives of millions of people worldwide, and the ICRC's ambition to act and address needs in meaningful ways.
+They reflect as honestly as possible the organization's proven ability to implement objectives and deliver results.

 We are immensely grateful for our donors' keen interest in and remarkable diplomatic and financial support for ICRC activities.
 Similarly, we greatly appreciate their deep respect for the ICRC's independence and neutrality.
+The ICRC is strongly committed to making responsible and effective use of the financial means that are made available to it, ever conscious of expectations to demonstrate the results it achieves.